cncf/devstats-helm/README.md

 - Git repository clones are stored in per-pod persistent volumes (type node local storage).
 Each project has its own persisntent volume claim to store its git data.
 - All volumes used for database or git storage use `ReadWriteOnce` and are private to their corresponding pods.
 - We are using OpenEBS to dynamically provision persistent volumes using local-storage.
+- For ReadWriteMany (RWX) access we're using OpenEBS local-storgae (which provides ReadWriteOnce) and nfs-server-provisioner which allows multiple write access (this is used for backups and exposing Grafana DBs).
+- You can also use OpenEBS cStor for storage (optional and not used - this gives redundance at the storage level instead of depending Kubernetes statefulset for redundancy).

 Database: